C-metric in a (nut)shell: C-metric in a shell

 To consider the point mass located at the end of the string (or strings for the Class $\mrm{III}$ solution), we begin with the identity

 All $M$-dependence is found in $R_M\sim l\sqrt{M}$ by~\eqref{eqn:large M R theta}.
-As such, the angular deficit/excess $\gamma$ in~\eqref{eqn:Defect pi} at $\phi=\pm\pi$ is given by The leading-order behaviour of the associated mass of the point particle is then
+As such, the angular deficit/excess $\gamma$ in~\eqref{eqn:Defect pi} at $\phi=\pm\pi$ is given by The leading-order behaviour of the DJ'tH mass of the point particle is then